Virtually-Healthcare/virtually-healthcare.github.com/input/pagecontent/consultation-note.md

 - archetype/template, which are a templated set of questions that can be used during a consultation.
 It will often be referred to as a form, and it is primarily a data capture method.
 Examples include
     - [vital signs](Questionnaire-VitalSigns.html)
     - [daily physical activity](Questionnaire-DailyPhysicalActivity.html)
-- entities/resources which are the data structures persisted in the clinical repository.
+- resource entities, which are the data structures persisted in the clinical repository.
 The most common resource will be:
     - [Observation](StructureDefinition-Observation.html)

  <img style="padding:3px;width:70%;" src="ConsultationNote.drawio.png" alt="EMIS Consultation"/>
 <br clear="all">

 Both archetype/template and entities are **data capture** related and will often relate to a data entry screen within an application.
-Compositions provide a high-level structure to the consultation, but they are generally assembled from both archetype/templates and entities, it is a **data aggregate**.
+Compositions provide a high-level structure to the consultation, but they are generally assembled from both archetype/templates and resource entities; it is a **data aggregate**.

+Many questions within the archetype / template will be the same and also overlap with directly captured entities.
+I.e., in remote patient monitoring (virtual wards) a patient's weight, pulse rate and blood pressure can be captured from device data.
+These data items also exist in [vital signs](Questionnaire-VitalSigns.html).

+> Where a template/archetype question may have multiple uses, it is persisted as a resource entity.

+These questions will be SNOMED or LOINC coded.

 ### Document Section Codes